pcastellanoescuder/POMAShiny/instructions/landing.md

 For this reason, the imputation of missing values is an essential step in metabolomic data analysis workflow.
 To deal with that, POMA provides the **Impute Value** panel which allows the user:

-1. To remove all metabolites of the data that have more of specific percentage (defined by user) of missing values in one or more study groups.
+1. To remove all metabolites of the data that have more of specific percentage (defined by user) of missing values in ALL study groups.
 By default this parameter is 20%.

 2. To impute missing values of the data using different methods such as: